mubasharshahzad64/HPC_2024/Task1/README.md

 ---

-Please refer to the full report for detailed data, figures, and further discussion.
+ Refer to the full report for detailed data, figures, and further discussion.